MTU Logo

 3. Type in regedit and press the Enter key

-4. Locate HKEY_LOCAL_MACHINE and click the + at its left to open its contents up
+4. Locate HKEY_LOCAL_MACHINE and click the + at its left to show its contents

 5. Scroll down to System and click the + to its left